Agatha Christie

 Famous Characters

 Agatha Christie created two of the most famous detectives in the world.
 One was Hercule Poirot, a smart detective with a big mustache and a love for neatness.
+The other was Miss Marple, an elderly lady who solved mysteries by carefully watching people.
+Both characters appeared in many books and became very popular.

 Great Achievements

-Agatha Christie wrote more than 60 mystery novels and many short stories.
+Agatha Christie wrote more than 60 mystery novels and is often called the โQueen of Mystery.โ Her play, The Mousetrap, is the longest-running play in history.
 Her books have been translated into many languages and sold millions of copies around the world.

 Legacy

-Agatha Christieโs stories are still loved today by kids and adults alike.
+Agatha Christieโs stories are still loved today.
 People enjoy trying to solve the mystery before the detective does.
+Her work shows that imagination, patience, and practice can lead to great success.
+Agatha teaches us not to give up, even when things are hard at first.

 ๐ Fun Facts